The League: The Shiva

 The Shiva is the name of the trophy given annually to the winner of the fantasy football league.
 The award is named after Shivakamini Somakandarkram, their high school valedictorian to whom Kevin lost his virginity in Pete's mother's car while listening to Aerosmith.

 The Sacko

 The Sacko is the name of the trophy given to the loser of the Sacko Bowl as a booby prize.
-The 'winner' of the Sacko is also required to do a Sacko Punishment.
+The 'winner' of the Sacko is also required to do Sacko Punishments.

 Production

 The League was given a pilot order on July 15, 2009, with the pilot written and directed by Jeff Schaffer, with Jackie Schaffer co-directing.
 The series is executive produced by Jeff Schaffer, Jackie Schaffer and the production company, FX Productions.

 When the series was given a pilot order several roles were cast, with Mark Duplass playing Pete Eckhart, Stephen Rannazzisi playing Kevin MacArthur, Nick Kroll playing Rodney Ruxin, Paul Scheer playing Andre Nowzick, Jon Lajoie playing Taco MacArthur and Katie Aselton playing Jenny MacArthur.

 The League was given a series order on August 20, 2009 with six episodes.
 A 13-episode second season of The League premiered on September 16, 2010 on FX.
 On January 15, 2011, it was announced that the series had been picked up for a third season, which premiered on October 6, 2011.

 On December 13, 2011, the series was renewed for a fourth season of 13 episodes which premiered on October 11, 2012.

 On December 20, 2012, the series was renewed for a fifth season of 13 episodes and premiered on September 4, 2013 on the new FXX network.

 On March 28, 2013, it was announced that The League was renewed for a sixth season which premiered on September 3, 2014.

 On December 8, 2014, it was announced that the seventh season of The League, which premiered on September 9, 2015, would be the final season of the series.